Skip to content

 Climate-by-region quick guide

-Valley heat (Sacramento, interior): fade-resistant fiber cement, conservative spec on south/west elevations.
-Marine moisture/fog (Bay, North Bay, coast): any cladding only as good as its drying-capable drainage plane and corrosion-aware metal.
-Alpine (Tahoe): non-combustible plus snow-aware clearances and freeze-tolerant flashing.
-Wind-driven (Delta, open valley): heavy wind-rated fastening and robust flashing.
-We match the system to whichever of these governs your address.
+California is not one climate, and the governing stress at your address should shape the spec.
+Valley heat (Sacramento and the interior): fade-resistant fiber cement with conservative color and finish choices on south and west elevations, where UV is harshest.
+Marine moisture and fog (Bay, North Bay, coast): any cladding is only as good as its drying-capable drainage plane and corrosion-aware metal — coastal salt attacks cheap fasteners within seasons.
+Alpine (Tahoe and the high Sierra): non-combustible cladding plus snow-aware clearances and freeze-tolerant flashing that won't crack through the thaw cycle.
+Wind-driven zones (Delta, open valley): heavy wind-rated fastening schedules and robust flashing at every edge.
+We match the system to whichever of these governs your specific parcel rather than applying one recipe statewide.
+Our weather-resistant exterior systems approach is built around exactly this regional matching.

 Cost vs. lifetime value